Japanese mahjong scoring rules: Counters

-Optionally, a rule may restriction of ryanhan-shibari (二飜縛り; literally "two-han binding").
+Optionally, a rule may add the restriction of ryanhan-shibari (二飜縛り; literally "two-han binding").
 Here, players must produce hands of two han or more from yaku when the honba count surpasses a certain number.
 Usually, this count is five or more.

 Chombo

 Under the rule of chombo (チョンボ, 錯和 or 冲和), a player is given an infraction.
 Point penalties vary by organizations and/or events.
 Typically, a player pays a penalty of the same amount as mangan to other players in most rules.
 A non-dealer pays 4,000 to East and 2,000 to the other two players, while a dealer pays 4,000 to each.
 In other times, chombo does not affect the current score of the game; and instead, the penalty is applied at the end of the game.
 Chombo occurs for any of the following: